MACCNYC/maccnyc.github.io/_documents/organizing.md

 *Greeter:* There will be two greeters.
 A greeter welcomes people to the assembly and helps orient them to the process.
-These greeters will also gather the email addresses of new people and reach out to them after the GA to help them plug into working groups.
+These greeters will also gather the email addresses of new people and reach out to them after the CA to help them plug into working groups.